Vespertili0/HostGuestAPR/README.md

 > The complexity of repeatedly integrating multiple software tools in APR simulations hinders accessibility and increases the risk of error.

 ## Overview
+This repository provides a Python workflow that simplifies APR simulations for β‑cyclodextrin host–guest complexes, reducing complexity and improving reproducibility.
 ![](notebooks/files/apr_graphic.png)
 The code in `/src/bcdmd` is structured more like a collection of scripts than a roboust python package, wrapping functionalities of [paprika](https://github.com/GilsonLabUCSD/pAPRika), [ambertools](https://ambermd.org/AmberTools.php) and [openmm](https://github.com/openmm/openmm) into a simple workflow for β-CD host-guest complexes.
 As their file names imply, four key tasks are addressed: